FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 - Factories can't be built T2 or T3, thus can only be built T1 and are upgraded individually and sequentially (T1 -> T2 -> T3)

 Regarding Experimentals, they are built by Tech Level 3 Engineers and/or an ACU upgraded to build Tech Level 3.

+### Factory Headquarters

+In FAF, to initally tech up from T1 to T2 for a given Factory category (Air, Land, Naval) a Factory must be upgraded to a Factory HQ, this will in turn enable:
+1. Construction of T2 Factories for the Factory category upgraded
+2. Upgrade of any T1 Factory, of same category, to T2.

+Upgrade from T2 to T3 also occurs at Factory HQ.

+If there is only 1 Factory HQ for a category and it's destroyed, construction and upgrade of T2 and T3 Factories, of category, will be disabled.

+Mid to late stages of a match it's recommended to have more than one Factory HQ for a category.

 ## Buildings